 As well as a pension when you retire, occupational pension schemes often offer other benefits such as:

-Between October 2012 and April 2017, your employer must enrol you into their workplace pension if you are an eligible employee.
-This is called automatic enrolment.
-You will be eligible if you are:
+Your employer must enrol you into their workplace pension if you're an eligible employee -this is called automatic enrolment.
+You'll be eligible if you're:

-If you don't want to enrol into the pension scheme, you can choose to opt out.
-However, if you can afford to join the scheme, it is a good idea to do so.
-This is because your employer has to make a contribution into the scheme as well as you making your own contributions.
-Also, you will get tax relief on the contributions you make into the scheme.
+You can opt out of your workplace scheme but it's a good idea to pay into it if you can afford to.
+This is because your employer has to make a contribution into the scheme as well as you.
+Also, you’ll get tax relief on the contributions you make into the scheme.